Apmannen/MichaelKjellander/README.md

-# MichaelKjellander
+# michaelkjellander.se

-dotnet watch
+Upcoming michaelkjellander.se site.
+Built with Brazor (.NET/C#), using the Wordpress API to fetch all existing posts and pages.
+Tailwind is used for styling.

-or
+Start dev mode with:
 npm run watch

-npx tailwindcss -i wwwroot/app.css -o wwwroot/app.min.css --watch or npm run watch-css
+Watch CSS file updates: npm run watch-css

-dotnet run
+Run: dotnet run